jekill/mycv-ng/README.md

 # MyCV-ng

-This app is a try to make something useful for me that using Angular2, Redux, Webpack, HMR and other frontend technologies.
+This app is a try to make something useful for me that using Angular2, Redux, Webpack, HMR and other modern frontend technologies.

 ## My targets:

-- Create an application from scratch (no bootstrap templates used);
+- To create an application from scratch (no starter kit templates used);
 - Minimal dependencies;
 - Multi language application;